SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 **Our team won 4th overall!**

 This makes it the best placement from the US teams for a third year in a row.
-And this year best placement among US+European teams.
+And this year's best placement amongst US+European teams.

+While a majority of teams use an Nvidia based stack, our team has used the AMD ROCm, a rarity as H100 GPUs going ever so prevelant amongst the competitors in the last years.

 <center>